jerridan/jitter/README.md

 # Jitter

-A tool that generates a git branch given a jira ticket number.
+A tool that generates a git branch given a Jira or Linear ticket.

 ## Pre-requisites